melles1991/usecuewebsite/_posts/en/2020-08-20-multilingual-jekyll-websites.md

 ## Proof of the pudding

 I immediately put my money where my mouth was and refactored this website into a single code base.
 It worked like a charm.
-Additionally, I got rid of the .nl domain name.
+Additionally, I got rid of the .nl website.
 I redirected all URL's to the .com domain in a 'nl' directory.
 I expect my [Dutch pages](/nl/) to benefit from the higher page rank on the .com domain.